['Driver qualifications', 'Physical exam - Motor Carrier']

 The criterion in this definition that causes confusion is the vehicle weight.
 The general weight criterion for which a CDL is needed is 26,001 pounds.
 The weight criterion for which a physical is needed is 10,001 pounds.
 So, interstate drivers of vehicles between 10,001 and 26,001 pounds (not hauling hazmat) need to have a medical exam but do not need to have a CDL.
 (The other driver qualification requirements apply as well.)

 For intrastate drivers, it depends on what the state has adopted for the weight criterion.
 A number of states use the same 10,001 pound criterion as is found in the Federal Motor Carrier Safety Regulations.
-Other states have increased the weight limit to anywhere from 12,000 pounds up to 26,001 pounds (which does coincide with the CDL requirements).
+Other states have a weight limit to anywhere from 10,001 pounds up to 26,001 pounds (which does coincide with the CDL requirements).
 A few states also have grandfather clauses or other exemptions that may except certain drivers from the medical requirement.

-Note, however, that a copy of the completed medical examination report, or “long form,” is not required to be in the driver’s qualification file.
-Only the medical examiner’s certificate is required to be in the file, or (for CDL drivers) a copy of the most current driving record showing medical certification information.
+Note, however, a copy of the completed medical examination report, or “long form,” is not required in the driver’s qualification file.
+The medical examiner’s certificate or a CDL driver's MVR with medical certification information are required to be in the file.

-Drivers required to hold a commercial driver’s license (CDL) and who are required to submit their medical examiner’s certificate to the state do not need to carry a copy of the certificate for more than 15 days after issuance.
+Drivers required to hold a commercial driver’s license (CDL), until no later than June 23, 2025 or the date by which their state licensing authority receives direct updates from the National Registry of Certified Medical Examiners, are required to submit their medical examiner’s certificate to the state do not need to carry a copy of the certificate once their MVR reflects the new certification information.
+Until June 23, 2025, that period is not for more than 15 days after issuance.

 Load More